Washington Huskies football: 2016 — "70 in Eugene"

 Prior to this game, Oregon had beaten Washington 12 straight times, ten of which were by a margin of 20 points or more.
 This was the longest winning streak by either team in the Oregon-Washington football rivalry.
 The Huskies, ranked No. 5 in the AP Poll after a 44–6 win against No. 7 Stanford at Husky Stadium the previous week, traveled to Autzen Stadium to face a 2–3 Oregon team.

 The Oregon winning streak was finally snapped after a 70–21 Washington rout.
 On the first play from scrimmage, Washington safety Budda Baker, a one-time commit to Oregon, intercepted a pass from Oregon true freshman quarterback Justin Herbert.
 The Huskies took the lead on a Jake Browning touchdown run with 13:23 left in the first quarter and never relinquished it.
 The Huskies led 35–7 by halftime, 42–7 after the first possession of the third quarter, and 70–21 with 9:58 left in the fourth quarter.

 The Washington offense racked up 682 yards of total offense, averaged 10.1 yards per play, amassed 6 passing touchdowns by quarterback Jake Browning, and scored 70 points, the most scored by either team in the rivalry.
 This was also the second-most an opponent has ever scored on Oregon in Eugene.

 Future opponents

-Non-division conference opponents
+Conference opponents

-Washington plays each of the other 5 schools in the North Division annually and 4 of the 6 schools from the South Division.
-Each season, Washington "misses" two schools from the South Division: either UCLA or USC and one of the four Arizona or Mountain schools.
-This cycle repeats after eight seasons.
+Washington is moving to the Big Ten conference for the start of the 2024 season.
+On October 5, 2023 the Big Ten announced the 5 year conference schedule.

 Non-conference opponents

-Announced schedules as of January 17, 2020.
+Announced schedules as of October 2, 2025.

-The school years of 2029–30 do not have any scheduled non-conference opponents as of January 17, 2020.